↑

 Need a nap?
 Take one if you can.

-Make sure you’re getting the right amount of sleep each night by going to bed at a reasonable hour and sleeping in a dark room.
+To get the right amount of sleep each night, go to bed at a reasonable hour and sleep in a dark room.

 Studies show that social support is beneficial not only for mental health but for physical health as well.

-Spend time (in-person is best) with friends or family, or even strike up some conversations with strangers at the store or your local library.
+Spend time with friends or family or talk with strangers at the store or your local library.

 Pamper Yourself